The Library Enquiry Service is staffed by experienced, professional librarians during Library opening hours.

 Internet access is freely available for both personal use and legal research on nine PCs in the library.

-Wi-fi access is available for readers with their own laptops and also on the three stand-alone PCs near the west window in the Library.
+Wi-fi access is available for readers with their own laptops and also on the three stand-alone PCs in the upper gallery in the Library.
 This is for general internet and email usage – there is no access to the Library’s subscription databases or networked services.
 Ask at the desk for the security password to access it for the first time (your laptop will save the password for future use).
 If you want to use one of the stand-alone PCs, book at the enquiry desk first.

-Three PCs for word-processing are available on the main floor of the Library.
+Three PCs for word-processing are available on the upper gallery of the Library.
 Sessions of up to an hour and a half can be booked on the day at the desk or by telephone.
 Printing is available using a photocopying card and costs 5p per page.

 The Library subscribes to an extensive range of on-line databases.
 Other than the Catalogue, these cannot be accessed remotely.
 The main ones are: